More on personal sewing style – how do you like to fit ?

 - – -

 If you make a test garment, transferring the fitting changes from the muslin to make a revised pattern is an essential part of the process.
 There are several methods for this.
-I wrote so much it’s a separate post.
+Here are a couple of them.

 There definitely isn’t “one size fits all” for fitting methods!